If the cost of your animal companion is draining your wallet, it’s time to rethink how your pay for your precious pet’s care.

 If you decide to open a new card in the spirit of pet cost savings, make sure the card you choose actually fits your needs.
 It’ll be easier to save money if you don’t have to change your current shopping habits.

-"The credit card has to be from a retailer that you would be buying the certain items from anyway, otherwise you'll signing up for discounts but not really use it," Marton said.
+“The credit card has to be from a retailer that you would be buying the certain items from anyway, otherwise you’ll be signing up for discounts, but not really use it,” said Maggie Marton, author of the blog “Oh My Dog” and pet mom to three dogs and a cat.

 If you are already a credit reward cardholder, take your hard-earned points or dollars and put them toward supplies for your four-legged friend.